awslabs/aws-jwt-verify/README.md

 ## The JWKS cache

 The JWKS cache is responsible for fetching the JWKS from the JWKS URI, caching it, and selecting the right JWK from it.
-Both the `CognitoJwtVerifier` and the (generic) `JwtRsaVerifier` utilize an in-memory JWKS cache.
+Both the `CognitoJwtVerifier` and the (generic) `JwtVerifier` utilize an in-memory JWKS cache.
 For each `issuer` a JWKS cache is maintained, and each JWK in a JWKS is selected and cached using its `kid` (key id).
 The JWKS for an `issuer` will be fetched once initially, and thereafter only upon key rotations (detected by the occurrence of a JWT with a `kid` that is not yet in the cache).

-Note: examples below work the same for `CognitoJwtVerifier` and `JwtRsaVerifier`.
+Note: examples below work the same for `CognitoJwtVerifier` and `JwtVerifier`.

 ### Loading the JWKS from file